-To celebrate the occasion, Jews across the world go to synagogue to hear the sound of the shofar (a ram’s horn).
+To celebrate the occasion, Jews worldwide go to synagogue to hear the sound of the shofar (a ram’s horn).
 After attending shul, every Jew heads for their celebratory meal with friends and family.

 For Rosh Hashanah, the festive meal includes sweet foods such as apples dipped in honey, pomegranates, raisins, and sweet vegetables (carrots and beets).
 There also are other symbolic foods like the head of a fish (to symbolize the head of the new year).

-In this article, I share 10 delicious gluten-free Rosh Hashanah recipes that you can make help you ring in a sweet, delicious and totally gluten-free new year.
+In this article, I share 10 delicious gluten-free Rosh Hashanah recipes that you can make to help you ring in a sweet, delicious, and totally gluten-free new year.
 Enjoy!